 Many relaxation practices focus on time alone and mental efforts, but spending time socializing can help you feel more relaxed too.
 Genuinely connecting with other people helps us feel more comfortable and centered in general, and the health of our relationships are undeniably linked to our overall wellbeing.11

 It’s easy to get caught up in work and other responsibilities and skip social time.
 But connecting with others makes us feel less alone both in our struggles and our joys!
-Whether it’s chatting with a coworker, calling a best friend or family member to catch up, or scheduling an outing with friends—social time and good conversation benefit our mental wellbeing and stress levels, which can affect our physical wellbeing too.11
+Whether it’s chatting with a coworker on Skype or calling or Face Timing a best friend or family member to catch up—social time and good conversation benefit our mental wellbeing and stress levels, which can affect our physical wellbeing too.11

 But keep an eye on negativity.
 Venting is healthy, but dwelling on negative thoughts for extended periods of time is not.
 It may be helpful to talk with a therapist if your social time repeatedly involves a negative dialog.

 #5 Practice Body Awareness

 Mental exercises and awareness are essential for helping us relax, but so is body awareness.
 Many of us don’t notice tension building in our bodies until it triggers discomfort and compounds our stress.
 But if you tune in to your body’s stress response, you may notice physical reactions including tight muscles, improper posture, and even nervous habits like biting your nails.

 Being aware of how our bodies respond to stress can help us combat tension and encourage relaxation.
 Try to relax tense areas of your body one by one mentally.
 A body awareness practice can compliment deep breathing sessions.
 While breathing deeply, direct your thoughts and breath toward a tense area of your body and mentally focus on relaxing those muscles.